Skip to content

 • Type of hair loss: If you used Minoxidil for temporary issues like postpartum or stress-related shedding, the regrowth might stay even after stopping.

-• Age and duration of use: Older people and those who’ve been on it longer often notice more shedding when they quit.
+• Age and duration of use: Older individuals and those who’ve been on it longer often notice more shedding when they quit.

-• Hair health: If you had naturally thick hair to begin with, any loss might not be pronounced.
+• Baseline hair density: If you had naturally thick hair to begin with, any loss might not be pronounced.

 So, while not everyone loses hair after stopping, many people do.